What is a Hammertoe?

 There are many hammertoe procedures available and we will be able to discuss each of them during your consultation.
 Some common hammertoe procedures we perform include the: digital arthroplasty, digital arthrodesis (fusion), tenotomy, capsulotomy, flexor tendon transfer, Weil osteotomy, exostectomy, phalangectomy and toe shortening procedures.

 Often patients with hammertoes have bunions or other foot deformities corrected at the same time.
-In selecting the procedure or combination of procedures for your particular case the board certified surgeons at Professional Foot & Ankle Centers will take an x-ray of your foot and perform a detailed examination of your foot.
+In selecting the procedure or combination of procedures for your particular case the board certified surgeons at Professional Foot & Ankle Centers will take a digital x-ray of your foot and perform a detailed examination of your foot.
 We will also use several other factors to determine the best procedure(s) for you.
 Some of these factors include: the number of toes involved, your age, your activity level, and typical shoes worn.